 IV.
-PROCEDURES AND TIMELINE FOR APPLYING FOR REAPPOINTMENT
+PROCEDURES AND TIMELINE FOR APPLYING FOR REAPPOINTMENT 17

-NOTE: When a given date falls on non-work day, the deadline is moved to the next work day.
+NOTE: If the specified date is a non-work day, the deadline will be moved forward to the next work day.
+In addition, all dates set forth in this section may be subject to adjustment as follows: